johnpapa/vscode-peacock/README.md

 | Peacock: Color to React Blue             | Sets the color to React.js's main color, #00b3e6                         |
 | Peacock: Surprise me with a Random Color | Sets the color to a random color                                         |

+### Save current color as a preferred color

+When you apply a color you like, you can go to the workspace `settings.json` and copy the color's hex code, then create your own preferred color in your user `settings.json`.
+This involves a few manual steps and arguably is not obvious at first.

+The `Peacock: Save Current Color as Preferred Color` feature allows you to save the currently set color as a preferred color, and and prompts you to name it.

 ## Input Formats

 When entering a color in Peacock several formats are acceptable.
 These include